TheLSTV/LS/README.md

 <br>Terminal usage example: (from ExtraGon panel)<br>
 ![image](https://user-images.githubusercontent.com/62482747/225791727-0694a058-7138-4095-8b09-df9e4d94649b.png)<br>
 Notable features:
-- ANSI \\esc parsing, allowing you to directly pass it terminal output and get all the crazy blinking rainbow stuff.
+- ANSI \\esc parsing, allowing you to directly pass it terminal output and get all the crazy rainbow stuff.
-- Handome
-- Likes carrots

 <br><br>
 ## There is also more, like global custom events and such, but i'll need to make a proper documentation for them.<br>This readme serves more as a showcase that i put together half-asleep at 3AM rather than a tutorial, so if you need to explain something, do not hesitate to contact me.
 Or wait till i finish puredocs and then this documentation.